OpenKNX/knx/README.md

 ## Changelog

 ### v1dev (replace this with version and date when releasing to v1)
-- deactivate by default not KNX-Standard compatible 'Tunnel-Optimization" which reduces traffic on TP
+- deactivate by default not KNX-Standard compatible 'Tunnel-Optimization" which reduces traffic on TP (can be used with compiler option KNX_TUNNELING_NO_TUNNEL_PA_ON_TP and KNX_TUNNELING_STRICT_TOPOLOGY)
+- refactor KNX IP Tunneling

 ### v2.2.2 - 2025-10-21
 - Fix: DPT subgroup 0 handling